-Join Jan Kabili for an in-depth discussion in this video Creating collections, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Creating collections, part of Learning Lightroom 6 and Lightroom Classic CC.

 - Collections are a powerful way to keep track of photos in the Library module.
 A collection lets you see a group of photos all together regardless of where the individual photos are actually located in your folders.
 A Collection can include photos from any number of different folders.
 And the same photo can appear in multiple Collections.
 Adding a photo to one or more Collections does not move it from its folder.
 It just displays the photo in a virtual group in the Collections panel, giving you yet another layer of organization.